sipeki/sfia2-colourpicker/README.md

 # Retrospective

-- When everything is as it should be and the micro service still does not run means that there is a fundamental issue with the declarations before the function is declared.
+When everything is as it should be and the micro service still does not run means that there is a fundamental issue with the declarations before the function is declared.
-- Solo work is a slower process rather than in groups.
+Solo work is a slower process rather than in groups.
-- A secure implementation requires DevOps to carry out manual tasks. .SSH Docker Login
-- Containerization provides a flexible method to roll out micro services without overhead of setting up box.
+A secure implementation requires DevOps to carry out manual tasks. .SSH Docker Login Containerization provides a flexible method to roll out micro services without overhead of setting up box.
 It is elastic.
-- It was difficult to visualise how the application was to be developed as I technologies frameworks and concepts were unknown.
+It was difficult to visualise how the application was to be developed as I technologies frameworks and concepts were unknown.
-- Devops, cloud computing, containerisation, micro services are perfect symbiosis.
+Devops, cloud computing, containerisation, micro services are perfect symbiosis.
+Containers are immutable.
+No longer have to provide root access to the box..

 > Author: Simon Kindlen